 Schaefer’s Spouter TavernAdd to My Trip | View My Trip

-Enjoy a riverside lunch at Schaefer’s Spouter Tavern, which is located in the heart of the Museum’s 19th-century seafaring village alongside the 1841 whaleship Charles W. Morgan.
+Enjoy a riverside lunch at Schaefer’s Spouter Tavern, which is located in the heart of the Museum’s seafaring village alongside the 1841 whaleship Charles W. Morgan.
 During the winter months, warm up inside by the fire and enjoy casual fare like hearty soups and griddled sandwiches.

 Nineteenth-century seaport taverns were the homes to an ever-changing population of sailors who spent a few days of freedom ashore before shipping for another voyage.